Natural Soap Compared To Commercial Soap

 If it does not say "soap" then it is not really soap!

-Today there are very few true soaps on the market.
+Today there are very few true soaps on the market and even fewer natural soaps.
 Most body cleansers, both liquid and solid, are actually synthetic detergent products.

 Detergent cleansers are popular because they make suds easily in water and don't form gummy deposits.

 Some of these detergent products are actually marketed as "soap" but are not true soap according to the regulatory definition of the word.